TriumphLLC/Blend4Web/deploy/doc/en/_sources/node_materials.txt

 ................

 *Normal*
-    Normal map for adding perturbations.
+    A normal vector in camera space for adding perturbations.

 *Refraction Bump*
     Value of perturbation strength.